tenfourty/pressos/php/redhatThinkGCloud2014.md

-### Agile, DevOps, Continuous Delivery and Lean - How do you tie it all together in G- Cloud?
+### Agile, DevOps, Continuous Delivery and Lean - How do you tie it all together in GCloud?
-### Red Hat Breakout, Think Cloud for .gov 2014
+#### Red Hat Breakout, Think GCloud March 2014
 Jeremy Brown - Head of Middleware UK&I, Red Hat

 [@tenfourty] [1]